 - 5 years of work experience or a combination of relevant work experience and a degree (Certificate Program, 2-year degree, or 4-year degree) in business management, office management, or other relevant program.
 A certificate program may substitute for 2 years of experience; a 2-year degree may substitute for 3-years of experience; and a 4-year degree may substitute for the required experience.

 - Excellent management and organizational skills.

-- Previous experience with contract management as well as fundraising and outreach operations preferred.
+- Previous experience coordinating contracts as well as fundraising and outreach operations preferred.

 - Previous experience with event planning and coordination is preferred.

 - Computer and word processing skills: Microsoft Access, Excel, Word, Outlook, PowerPoint, and SharePoint.

 - Strong editing, writing, filing and proofreading skills.